quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A014/2a014_part29_118-Improving_D.md

 Note: These flashcards cover the key concepts in a detailed and educational manner, providing context and explanations rather than purely memorization.
 Code examples are provided where relevant to illustrate the logic behind each concept.

 #### Sharding Strategy
 Sharding is a method to divide and conquer by distributing data across multiple machines.
-It can reduce runtime complexity from O(N * M) to O(N * M / k), where \(k\) represents the number of machines.
+It can reduce runtime complexity from O(N * M) to O(N * M / k), where $k$ represents the number of machines.
 :p How does sharding help in speeding up recommendation systems?
 ??x
 Sharding helps by dividing the workload among multiple machines, allowing parallel processing and thus reducing the overall computation time.
 Each machine handles a portion of the data, and when recommendations are needed for a user, each machine computes its part independently before results are combined.